cnbeining/ABPlayerHTML5-Py/README.md

 -----
 Please do not include anything besides characters or numbers in your folder or filename.
 There ’s no guarantee that symbols would be cool.
 (Update: This should be fixed in version .05.
 Open an issue if it does not work.)

+Only Chrome or Safari will work.
+Firefox or Opera on *nix cannot read MP4.
+No why, they just can't.

 Make sure you use Python 2.7, 3.3 won’t work for it doesn’t have some important network modules.